To the editor of THE EAGLE:

 By the way, the term "Arab" state is likewise misleading: we have an Egyptian nation, a Jordanian nation, a Lebanese nation, etc., all struggling to resolve their own issues of politics and religion.
 The Israeli nation has similar issues; again it has never written an Israeli constitution to clarify its political goals as well as its religious affiliations.

 It is critical, if peace is to be sought, that the Israelis write a constitution for themselves, and thereby make clear their political relationship with the Palestinian nation.
-It is my belief that the Israeli and Palestinian nations can become strategic allies in the Middle East and both, with proper constitutions and an extension of good will, have the potential to develop the entire Middle East into a more hospitable and economic as well as politically workable body of nations.

 The author is from Israel